1st King's Dragoon Guards

-The 1st King's Dragoon Guards was an armoured cavalry and dragoon guard regiment in the British Army.
-The regiment was raised by Sir John Lanier in 1685 as the 2nd Queen's Regiment of Horse, named in honour of Queen Mary, consort of King James II.
-It was renamed the 2nd King's Own Regiment of Horse in 1714 in honour of George I. The regiment attained the title 1st King's Dragoon Guards in 1751.
-The regiment served as horse cavalry until 1937 when it was mechanised with light tanks.
-The regiment became part of the Royal Armoured Corps in 1939.
-After service in the First World War and the Second World War, the regiment amalgamated with the 2nd Dragoon Guards (Queen's Bays) in 1959 to form the 1st The Queen's Dragoon Guards.
+The 1st King's Dragoon Guards was a cavalry regiment of the British Army. it was raised by Sir John Lanier in 1685 as the 2nd Queen's Regiment of Horse, named in honour of Queen Mary of Modena.
+The regiment was renamed the 2nd King's Own Regiment of Horse in 1714 in honour of George I of Great Britain.
+It was renamed the 1st King's Dragoon Guards in 1751, and the regiment served as horse cavalry until 1937 when it was mechanised with light tanks.
+The regiment served in the First World War and became part of the Royal Armoured Corps in 1939 before seeing service in the Second World War.
+In 1959, the regiment was amalgamated with the 2nd Dragoon Guards (Queen's Bays) to form the 1st The Queen's Dragoon Guards.